MPACT Program for Opioid Use Disorder

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the MPACT treatment for opioid use disorder?
+What evidence suggests that the MPACT intervention could be effective for opioid use disorder?

 This trial is for staff members who provide methadone treatment services at opioid treatment programs.
 It's not open to patients currently receiving methadone treatment at these facilities.